detarkende/stremio-ncore-addon/README.md

 You will need a computer/server to host this addon.
 The addon will run on your computer and search nCore for you.
 Once you start playing something, the addon will download the torrent to the computer and start seeding it.

+You will need Node.js and NPM (Node Package Manager) installed on your machine.

 Make sure that the computer you are using has enough free space to accommodate your downloads.

 Since nCore requires you to seed content, the computer should ideally be turned on for as long as possible.